seegg/Barebone-state-management/README.md

 ```
 ## Using the store
-Import the hook and actions from where the store is defined.`useStore`
-accepts a select function that has the store as the first param. the
+Add the `useStore` hook to any component that needs to access the
-`select` function can be use to narrow down the return value for the
+state in the store.
+Provide a `select` function to the hook to select
-hook.
+what is return from the store.

+The `useStore` hook will only update the local state if the properties
+it selected changes in the store.
+[Updating the state.](https://github.
+com/seegg/Barebone-state-management#conditional-updates)

 Actions are not restricted to react components and can be use anywhere.

 To access the store outside of a react component, the `store` property
-is made available for this purpose.
+from `createStore` is available.

 ```ts
 import {useCounterStore, counterActions} from './counterStore'